g002alghisi/WPA3-testing-platform/ESP32/README.md

 >
 > it is not recommended to do so, as asking for support when using outdated software is more difficult and there could be problems installing the ESP32 module.

-> When you purchease an ESP32 board, usually you get the instruction manual, which shows the instruction procedure specific for that board.
+> When you purchase an ESP32 board, usually you get the instruction manual, which shows the instruction procedure specific for that board.
 However, it is usually better
 > to follow the above web page because it avoids to install software manually by relying on the Arduino IDE extension manager.

 ### ESP32-IDF